 We recognise the importance of keeping our operations environmentally friendly and actively encouraging healthy eating in and out of our outlets.
 Working with local suppliers has helped develop relationships that provide our customers quality, fresh produce for the right price.

 But our relationships go far beyond exchanging money for products; we help develop our suppliers and allow them to grow with us.
 We feel this is a huge part of our corporate responsibility and helps highlight the importance of Universities within the local community.

-The Hospitality team spreads far and wide across 5 campuses.
-From Catering Managers and Senior Head Chefs to Catering Assistants, Kitchen Porters and Student Casual Workers, the commitment to provide the very best service emanates from every area.
+The Hospitality team spreads far and wide across 4 campuses, and the commitment to provide the very best service emanates from every area.

 with the university’s corporate plan, the Hospitality team is committed to incorporating sustainability into all aspects of service planning and delivery, covering social, economic, and environmental considerations.